DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-campaign-for-science-and-progress.markdown

 <!-- ### Knowledge Will be Increased

 > But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and **knowledge shall be increased**. &mdash; Daniel 12:4 KJV -->

+## Why Christians More Than Ever Should Attend Harvard and MIT

+In summary, there is a critical need for a robust Christian presence in secular ivy league institutions.
+Additionally, an Ivy League education in the hard sciences is not only free from political bias but also represents a powerful tool for Christians.
+When our brothers and sisters in Christ achieve this level of academic excellence, their perspectives and arguments become exceptionally compelling and nearly impossible to contest.
+Those who bad mouth education are devoid of intelligence, do not follow them into the abyss of their ignorance.
+Those who malign elite schools are filled with jealousy, pay them no attention.
+Instead, Lead our people with the unique mind that God has given you.

 <br>